Mazapan Recipe – Mexican Peanut Candy

 Mazapan is a crumbly, sweet, and delicious Mexican candy made with toasted peanuts and powdered sugar.
 The recipe is super easy to make at home and it makes the perfect gift for peanut lovers or anyone with a sweet tooth!

 Mazapanes are always eaten picking bits with your fingers.
-But be aware, they have a crumbly and fragile texture and will practically fall apart as you try to break it off.
+But since they have a crumbly and fragile texture and will practically fall apart as you try to break it off.

 That’s why wrapping them is always a good idea, so you can pickup the crumbs from the paper and enjoy every bite!